 21.3.
 Notices.
 Except as set out in this Agreement, any notice or consent under this Agreement must be in writing and will be deemed given (a) upon receipt if by personal delivery, (b) upon receipt if by certified or registered U.S. mail (return receipt requested) or (c) one day after dispatch if by a commercial overnight delivery service.
 If to Moovweb, notice must be provided to 340 Pine Street, Suite 400, San Francisco, CA 94104.
 Either party may update its address with notice to the other party.
 Moovweb may also send operational notices to Customer by email or through the Service.

 21.4.
 Entire Agreement.
-This Agreement (which includes all Orders and the Policies)is the parties’ entire agreement regarding its subject matter and supersedes any prior or contemporaneous agreements regarding its subject matter.
+This Agreement (which includes all Orders, the Policies and the DPA) is the parties’ entire agreement regarding its subject matter and supersedes any prior or contemporaneous agreements regarding its subject matter.
 In this Agreement, headings are for convenience only and “including” and similar terms are to be construed without limitation.
 This Agreement may be executed in counterparts (including electronic copies and PDFs), each of which is deemed an original and which together form one and the same agreement.

 21.5.
 Amendments.
 Except as otherwise provided herein, any amendments, modifications or supplements to this Agreement must be in writing and signed by each party’s authorized representatives or, as appropriate, agreed through electronic means provided by Moovweb.
 Nonetheless, with notice to Customer, Moovweb may modify the Policies to reflect new features or changing practices, but the modifications will not materially decrease Moovweb’s overall obligations during a Subscription Term.
 The terms in any Customer purchase order or business form will not amend or modify this Agreement and are expressly rejected by Moovweb; any of these Customer documents are for administrative purposes only and have no legal effect.